avallbona/flask-demo/README.md

 ## Migrations

-* to initializate the migratioins
+* to initializate the migrations

     `flask db init`